csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

 </div><br>

-This seems very important. _Not only are antigen tests cheaper than PCR, they are also more effective in a mass testing regime._ Further simulations in my [notebook](https://github.com/csaid/covid_model_with_testing/blob/master/SIR%20model%20with%20testing.ipynb) show that the superiority of antigen tests is maintained even for much lower sensitivity rates.
+This seems very important. _Not only are antigen tests cheaper than PCR, they are also more effective in a mass testing regime._ Further simulations in my [notebook](https://github.com/csaid/covid_model_with_testing/blob/master/SIR%20model%20with%20testing.ipynb) show that the superiority of antigen tests is maintained even for much lower sensitivities.

 ### Why is low sensitivity better than slowness?